platformsh/platformsh-docs/src/gettingstarted/template/cli-install.md

 <center>

 <a href="/gettingstarted/template/cli-requirements.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/template/next-steps.html" class="buttongen small">I have installed the CLI</a>
+<a href="/gettingstarted/template/next-steps.html" class="buttongen small">I have installed the CLI and want to know more</a>

 </center>